Jean-Paul Rodrigue (2017), New York:

 three major functions:

-- Land value.
+significant logistics costs.
 Many deep sea terminal facilities

 of activities at the main terminal and the search of lower value